Exercise Ideas for Older Adults

 than hard work:

-for these leisure activities.
-If possible, vary your activities over the course
+leisure activities.
+If possible, vary your activities over the course of each week

-or simply go for a walk.
-These are all great exercises that get you outside and
+go for a walk.
+These are all great exercises that get you outside and into the fresh

-joint pain.
+pain.
 Join a local fitness center with a pool.
-Work in regular swims to
+Work in regular swims to meet your

 Balance and strengthen count, too

 To help prevent falls, you also want to practice exercises that improve your balance.